-This recipe submitted by AABA member Susan Langley; recipe courtesy of Tyler Florence.
+This Honey-Soy Chicken Wings recipe was submitted by AABA member Susan Langley; recipe courtesy of Tyler Florence.
 It originally appeared in our January 2016 Newsletter.

 - 2 lbs, chicken wings